mbari-org/benchmark_eval/doc/docs/usage.md

 ## How to get Ground Truth files

-The `data` folder is also not included in GitHub, it is available on Hugging Face "update link".
+The `data` folder is also not included in GitHub, it is available on Hugging Face (https://huggingface.co/datasets/MBARI-org/DeepSea-MOT).
 If you have the `data` folder, place it under benchmark_eval.
 If not, create an empty `data` folder with an empty `gt` folder inside.
 In here, create a folder named after your `vidseq_name` and create another empty folder named `gt` inside (e.g., `benchmark_eval/data/gt/simple_mid/gt`).

 1. After you have cleaned up detections in RectLabel, go to **Export -> Export YOLO txt files**, and save them under the `temp` folder in `benchmark_eval`.
 You can delete the names file that RectLabel exports to temp folder (e.g., `mbari452k.yaml`).
 2. Go to `tracker_output.ipynb` and make sure you have the correct video sequence in the **Setting Variables cell**.